-- EHR-CR: An EHR-CR or Care-delivery Record abstracts the patient information managed by the IT system or set of systems of a Care Delivery Organization, which may support a broad variety of healthcare facilities: private practice, nursing home, ambulatory clinic, acute care inpatient facility, etc. - EHR-LR: The documents shared by the EHR-CR and tracked by the Registry form a eMPI: Enterprise Master Patient Index.
+EHR-CR: An EHR-CR or Care-delivery Record abstracts the patient information managed by the IT system or set of systems of a Care Delivery Organization, which may support a broad variety of healthcare facilities: private practice, nursing home, ambulatory clinic, acute care inpatient facility, etc.

-Longitudinal Record for the patients that received care among the EHR-CRs of the XDS Affinity
+EHR-LR: The documents shared by the EHR-CR and tracked by the Registry form a Longitudinal Record for the patients that received care among the EHR-CRs of the XDS Affinity Domain.

-Domain.
 This is known as the EHR-LR.